salomao91/typescript_language_sintaxe/README.md

 	// globally
 	npm install -g typescript

-// 3. compiling without a configuration file
+// 3.1 compiling without a configuration file
 	<br>// npx tsc <file_name>
 	<br>npx tsc with-typescript.ts

-// 3.1 to create a configuration file (Angular already create it out of the box, this command is not necessary)
+// 3.2 to create a configuration file (if uses Angular it already creates it out of the box and so this command will be not necessary)
 	<br>npx tsc --init

-// compiling, after configured the configuration file
+// 3.2.1 compiling, after configured the configuration file
 	<br>npx tsc

 // 4. after compiled, the compiler translate typescript code into javascript and so creates a .js file to run it on browser.